layoutBox/PinLayout/README.md

 github "mirego/PinLayout"
 ```

-Run `carthage update` to build the framework and drag the built `PinLayout.framework` into your Xcode project.
+Then, run `carthage update` to build the framework and drag the built `PinLayout.framework` into your Xcode project.

 </br>